Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 DUK

-Duke Energy Carolinas (DEC) and Duke Energy Progress (DEP) have filed rate cases with the North Carolina Utilities Commission seeking increases in retail revenues, including requests for performance-based regulation mechanisms.
-If approved, the overall net retail revenue increase is significant, with DEC seeking a 15.0% increase and DEP seeking a 15.1% increase in total retail revenues by year 2 of the multi-year rate plan.
+Duke Energy Carolinas (DEC) and Duke Energy Progress (DEP) have filed rate cases with the North Carolina Utilities Commission (NCUC) seeking approval for increases in retail revenues.
+The filings include requests for performance-based regulation (PBR) mechanisms, featuring a 2-year multi-year rate plan (MYRP), residential decoupling, performance incentive mechanisms (PIMS), and an earnings sharing mechanism (ESM).

-DEC's historic base case for North Carolina retail rate base was $26.5 billion as of December 31, 2024, adjusted for changes projected through March 31, 2026.
-The multi-year rate plan includes approximately $4.4 billion of capital projects projected to go into service over the 2-year period.
-The rate increase is driven by various factors, including significant historical plant investments and changes, projected investments, return on equity (ROE), coal ash compliance costs, storm reserve, and production tax credit (PTC) rider.
+DEC's historic base case is based on a North Carolina retail rate base of approximately $26.5 billion as of December 31, 2024, adjusted for known and measurable changes projected through March 31, 2026.
+The MYRP includes impacts of approximately $4.4 billion of capital projects projected to go in service over the 2-year MYRP period.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.